jo/massage-couch/README.md

 ; streams parameter equal to or larger than the number of databases in the server ; usually. streams = 20
-; Timeout for a convert process in ms. Default is 60000 (1min).
-This should be plenty ; for the usual image resizes, increase it if you deal with really large images and complex ; imagemagick processing. convert_process_timeout = 60000
 ; Timeout for changes feed in ms. Default is 60000.
 See the 'streams' parameter above ; if you have a really large number of databases in your server and cannot afford to ; have a changes feed open to each of them.